Load all the RDA files

 # isLeastSpecificTargetCategoryQuantityInclusive for the Event?

-survey %>% filter(eventID == event_id) %>% select(eventID, isLeastSpecificTargetCategoryQuantityInclusive)
+survey %>% filter(eventID == event_id) %>% select(eventID, isLeastSpecificTargetCategoryQuantityInclusive)# total catch of electrona antarctica from BROKE_WEST_RMT_051_RMT8

 # because isLeastSpecificTargetCategoryQuantityInclusive = true, the count in organismQuantity of occurrenceID BROKE_WEST_RMT_051_RMT8_217697 includes the larvae from BROKE_WEST_RMT_051_RMT8_217697_Larvae